You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Pepcid Ac is a drug marketed by Kenvue Brands and J And J Consumer Inc and is included in three NDAs.

 The generic ingredient in PEPCID AC is famotidine.
 There are eighteen drug master file entries for this compound.
-One hundred and forty suppliers are listed for this compound.
+One hundred and thirty-eight suppliers are listed for this compound.
 Additional details are available on the famotidine profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Pepcid Ac